Skylab 4

 Skylab 4 (also SL-4 and SLM-3) was the third crewed Skylab mission and placed the third and final crew aboard the first American space station.

 The mission began on November 16, 1973, with the launch of Gerald P. Carr, Edward Gibson, and William R. Pogue in an Apollo command and service module on a Saturn IB rocket from the Kennedy Space Center, Florida, and lasted 84 days, one hour and 16 minutes.
 A total of 6,051 astronaut-utilization hours were tallied by the Skylab 4 astronauts performing scientific experiments in the areas of medical activities, solar observations, Earth resources, observation of the Comet Kohoutek and other experiments.

 The crewed Skylab missions were officially designated Skylab 2, 3, and 4.
 Miscommunication about the numbering resulted in the mission emblems reading "Skylab I", "Skylab II", and "Skylab 3" respectively.

 Launch

-NASA's launch center was located in an area called Cape Kennedy since May 15, 1964.
+NASA's launch center was located in an area called Cape Kennedy since November 28, 1963.
 Cape Kennedy was restored to its former name of Cape Canaveral officially on October 9, 1973.
 The Saturn V launch facilities at LC-39A and LC-39B were still located at the Kennedy Space Center on Merritt Island.
-The Skylab 4 mission was the first crewed launch since the area changed its name back to Cape Canaveral.
-The Skylab 4 mission launched from the Kennedy Space Center's LC-39B pad on November 16, 1973.
+The Skylab 4 mission was the first crewed launch since the area changed its name back to Cape Canaveral; it launched from the Kennedy Space Center's LC-39B pad on November 16, 1973.

 Crew

 With three rookies, Skylab 4 was the largest all-rookie crew launched by NASA.
-Following the all rookie Mercury program, there were only five more all-rookie NASA flights – Gemini 4, Gemini 7, Gemini 8, Skylab 4 and, in 1981, STS-2.
+Following the all rookie Mercury program, there were only four all-rookie NASA flights – Gemini 4, Gemini 7, Gemini 8, and Skylab 4.